php-mcp/server/README.md

 ### 2. 🔧 Manual Registration

 Register elements programmatically using the `ServerBuilder` before calling `build()`.
-Useful for dynamic registration or when you prefer explicit control.
+Useful for dynamic registration, closures, or when you prefer explicit control.

 ```php
 use App\Handlers\{EmailHandler, ConfigHandler, UserHandler, PromptHandler};